-When it comes to the weightier decisions, the lifestyle we live and the decisions we make about our future plans or discipline methods or value systems all come at a higher cost.
-One thing I’ve learned from raising young kids is that they are mirrors, reflecting everything I do and say.
+When it comes to the weightier decisions, the lifestyle we live and the decisions we make come at a higher cost.

-It’s these decisions and behaviors that led me to seek a simple life.
-I needed space and clarity to make better decisions that don’t only impact me, but my family as well.
+It’s these decisions and behaviors that lead me to seek a simple life.
+I need space and clarity to make better decisions that don’t only impact me, but my family as well.

-While reflecting on what it takes to make life simpler, to make decisions easier, and craft a life of joy and freedom I had to consider the small, seemingly insignificant choices I make every day.
-I began by choosing less, small, and slow.
+While reflecting on what it takes to make life simpler, we have to consider the small, seemingly insignificant choices we make every day.
+We begin by choosing less, small, and slow.

 25 Ways to Choose Less Every Day